josuelandinez/CPMCPY/README.md

-# CPMCPY: Constrained Path Monte Carlo Python suite
+# CPMCPY: Constrained Path Monte Carlo in Python

 CPMCPY is an **Auxiliary Field Quantum Monte Carlo** (AFQMC) code for simulation of the Hubbard Model with Periodic and Twisted Boundary conditions based on CPMC-Lab: